 The 360 degree feedback sounds like a simple process, however, it requires the correct implementation to be successful.
 If possible, an external committee should be asked to conduct these surveys so that the reviews are free from bias.
 Furthermore, it reduces the risk of the answers being revealed which ensures that people will be freer to answer truthfully.

 If the 360 degree feedback survey is done correctly, the company will be benefited a lot.
 From better customer service to better development, the feedback can help in all those areas.

 Taking feedback from multiple different sources will show a broader and more complete assessment.
 Feedback from multiple sources also demonstrates trends and patterns over time.
 These patterns also help the employee to effectively plan their strategies for improvement.
 Additionally, it helps employees gain better feedback because the managers might have not noticed some factors, which your colleagues or customers know of.

 It also eliminates partiality and favoritism, since the assessment is no longer in the hands of one individual.

 360 degree feedback is usually couple with self-assessments.
 This will help the employee distinguish themselves from how they perceive themselves versus how others perceive them.
 This kind of information can be invaluable in the employee’s personal development plan.
 Accordingly, the employee can make adjustments, and identify your training needs.
 All of this will help them achieve their goals.

 Furthermore, It helps managers understand the strengths and weaknesses of every employee.
 This will help managers guide the employees better and teach them the skills that they need to relearn.

 3. Company Competencies

 The company’s core competencies and values are brought back into focus with 360 degree feedback.
-Employees and colleagues are reminded of values that are highly valuable in the company.
+Employees, as well as colleagues, are reminded of values that are highly valuable in the company.
 It sets the tone for the correct behaviors and the points on which the employees are judged.
 Here are a few competencies that companies usually value in 360-degree feedback

 4. Method Over Outcomes